RENCI-NRIG/X-CITE/theme3/DC100/distributed-computing.md

 - **Processor** is any device that can process instructions.
 CPU's and GPU's are types of processors.
 - **CPU** is the main entity in a computer that executes instructions.
-- Newer CPU's have multiple cores. **Core** is a single independant processing unit within the CPU.
+- Newer CPU's have multiple cores. **Core** is a single independent processing unit within the CPU.